Skyfear | Frequently Asked Questions

-You are a dragon, and you fight other dragons in arena shooter inspired combat, in prehistoric world.
+You are a dragon, and you fight other dragons in arena shooter combat.

 Covered in spikes and scutes, two bat-like wings, a long serpent-like body, a strong chest, raptor-like legs, and the face of a monitor lizard.
 It is, by all means, the blueprint of a wyvern.
 These dragons are smaller than the usual hollywood goliath, they are more like the rhinoceros or komodo dragon sized.
 Their size allows them to be quick, because the gameplay is all about movement and shooting.
 They are supposed to be agile, like fighter jets or like bats.
 When you explore the Lairworld you will unlock body parts to fully customize your dragon such as eyes, horns, skins, vertebrae spikes, tail tips, and vocalizations.